 The white balance refers to the balance of colors across different shades of grey.
 An absolute white or grey has equal amounts of every color, with only the luminance distinguishing them.

-Unfortunately, it is not really possible to adjust these settings with any form of accuracy without the necessary equipment.
+Unfortunately, it's not really possible to adjust these settings with any form of accuracy without the necessary equipment.
 In general, we recommend most people to keep these settings alone as they can quite easily make things worse.
-Even copying our settings made using a colorimeter is not recommended, since these values will most likely be different across different units of the same monitor.
+Even copying our settings made using a colorimeter isn't recommended, since these values will most likely be different across different units of the same monitor.

-If you do calibrate your monitor using a tool, it is likely that your calibration software will create a calibration profile that ends in .icm.
+If you do calibrate your monitor using a tool, your calibration software will likely create a calibration profile that ends in .icm.
 This is an ICC profile which is effectively a reference table that your computer's programs can use to display content accurately on your screen.
 In general, this is better handled on Apple's Mac OS, as Windows and Windows applications tend to be quite inconsistent with how they use these profiles.